 Her gates has an extensive bibliography.
 Brad does not claim to be a scholar; he does claim to be endeavouring to bring the best scholarship to the general reader.
 To me, this is a thoroughly helpful book.

 The contents of Her gates will never be shut clearly link to A more Christlike God.

 In one sense this book can be described as a look at the issues of theodicy – how do we reconcile the God of love with all the suffering and pain in the world?
 So far as I have understood these matters in my not particularly extensive reading of theology, I am not sure these questions would exist in the virulent form they do were it not for Augustine, who introduced an understanding of God’s sovereignty which actually causes there to be a problem.
-If God is conceived of as willing evil, which he must do if he is an absolute sovereign as conceived by Augustine, then it is very hard to reconcile this with his being good, and it just won’t do to say that this is a paradox we don’t understand because, in the end, it seems to make God repulsive; I mean – it repels people!
+If God is conceived of as willing evil, which he must do if he is an absolute sovereign as formulated by Augustine, then it is very hard to reconcile this with his being good, and it just won’t do to say that this is a paradox we don’t understand because, in the end, it seems to make God repulsive; I mean – it repels people!